-Indianola Presbyterian Church is a community of inquiry, prayer, and action.
+Indianola Presbyterian Church is a progressive congregation in the heart the Ohio State University district committed to bringing together students & the people of Columbus through inquiry, prayer, and action.
 At IPC you will find an open and questioning spirit, a wide range of spiritual engagement, and a commitment to social justice in the world.

 On July 4, 1909, the first service of what was to become Indianola Presbyterian Church was held in a tent pitched on a lot on the northeast corner of Fifteenth and Indianola Avenues.
 In November of that year, the Presbytery of Columbus granted permission for the organization of IPC, with 118 charter member constituting the congregation.